tieje/yorha/README.md

 The final group project for foundations.
 1. `git clone https://github.com/tieje/yorha.git`
 2. `git checkout staging`
     - This command checks out the staging branch that already exists.
-You won't be able to see it the first time around with the `git branch` command.
+You won't be able to see it the first time around with the `git branch` command, unless you use the `--remote` or `-a` option.
 3. `git branch`
     - This is to show you that you're on the staging branch now.
 4. Read the <b>Technical Documentation</b> section below